| Oracle® Data Guard Concepts and Administration 10g Release 1 (10.1) Part Number B10823-01 |

 % rman TARGET SYS/oracle@trgt CATALOG rman/cat@catdb

 Use either of the following commands to create the standby control file.
-The only difference between BACKUP
+The only difference between BACKUP and COPY commands is that the file format of the backup file is different.

-BACKUP
+BACKUP command

-command.
+Mount the primary database and create the standby control file with the BACKUP CURRENT CONTROLFILE FOR STANDBY command.
 The following example uses a configured channel to create the standby control file.
 Then open the database, archive all unarchived redo log files, and back up any log files that have not yet been backed up at least once:

 STARTUP MOUNT BACKUP CURRENT CONTROLFILE FOR STANDBY; SQL> ALTER DATABASE OPEN; SQL 'ALTER SYSTEM ARCHIVE LOG CURRENT'; # so backup is consistent and recoverable BACKUP ARCHIVELOG ALL NOT BACKED UP 1 TIMES;

-COPY
+COPY command

-command to make a copy of the current control file that is usable as a standby control file.
+Copy the current primary control file.
+Specify the FOR STANDBY option of the COPY CURRENT CONTROLFILE command to make a copy of the current control file that is usable as a standby control file.
 For example:

 COPY CURRENT CONTROLFILE FOR STANDBY TO '/tmp/sby_control01.ctl';

-command to see a listing of the backup sets and pieces, or issue a LIST
+If desired, issue a LIST command to see a listing of the backup sets and pieces, or issue a LIST COPY command to see a listing of the image copies.

 A standby database can reside either on the same host as the primary database or on a different host.
 The following table illustrates the implications for renaming the standby database datafiles depending on if the directory structures on the hosts are the same or different.